rfribeiro/css/video-gallery-01/README.md

 # 🎨 HTML/CSS Design - Video Gallery In HTML And CSS

-The idea is to create a design to explore how to build a menu using CSS.
+The idea is to create a design to explore how to build a video gallery using CSS.

 It is based on the design developed and implemented  on [Easy Tutorials Youtube Channel](https://www.youtube.com/watch?v=wnseY8goQoc)